Note: see session law sections for effective dates.

 (3) minors enrolled in school full time.

-(b) The following members of an assistance unit are exempt from having their earned and unearned income count towards the income of an assistance unit for 12 consecutive calendar months, beginning the month following the marriage date, for benefits under chapter 256J if the household income does not exceed 275 percent of the federal poverty guideline:
+(b) The following members of an assistance unit are exempt from having their earned and unearned income count toward the income of an assistance unit for 12 consecutive calendar months, beginning the month following the marriage date, for benefits under chapter 256J if the household income does not exceed 275 percent of the federal poverty guideline:

 (1) a new spouse to a caretaker in an existing assistance unit; and